-C.6 Other material risks

-Loss absorbing capacity of deferred tax:
+C.6 Other material risks Loss absorbing capacity of deferred tax:

 The Solvency II regulation assumes a loss absorbing capacity of deferred tax.
-Last year this reduced NHC's solvency capital requirement by almost 25%.
-The issue has since been considered through NHC's annual ORSA process.
+The issue has been considered through NHC's annual ORSA process.
 We concluded that the loss absorbing capacity of deferred tax is questionable as the taxable result can deviate substantially from the operating result.
 If an extreme loss scenario is combined with strong USD appreciation (as during the financial crisis) the taxable result can be positive even though the net operating result is negative.
-In this year's SCR calculation, the loss absorbing capacity of deferred tax has thus been removed.
+No loss absorbing capacity of deferred tax is thus assumed.